Accompanying the commitments of its employees

 The call for projects aims to support employee engagement by providing funding for community projects proposed by Thales employees.

 Any Thales employee in any country can take part.
 One of the objectives of the call for projects is to encourage staff to become involved in the local communities in the countries where Thales does business.
-The Foundation will launch a call for projects every year, with the next one scheduled for September 2017.
+The Foundation will launch a call for projects every year, scheduled for the fourth trimester of 2019 (date to be determined).

 Who can propose a project?